What is cervical disc herniation?

 the nerves in the cervical spine.
 If your symptoms suggest a cervical herniated

-disc, rest and rehabilitation often are recommended before further testing is
+disc, rest and rehabilitation (rehab) often are recommended before further testing is

 done.
 If other conditions are suspected, or if there is no improvement in

-symptoms after a period of rest and rehabilitation, imaging tests such as
+symptoms after a period of rest and rehab, imaging tests such as

 X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT scan) may be done.